American carrion beetle: Life cycle

 From spring through fall, during daylight, a few hours after flies begin arriving at a carcass, the adult beetles will arrive as well.
 They immediately begin eating the already hatching fly larvae, mating, and laying their own eggs.
 As long as the carcass lasts, the adults will remain eating competitors to give their own larvae a chance to eat and grow.
 Upon hatching from the eggs, the larvae will eat both the carcass and other larvae that are within it.
+The fly larvae digest part of the carcass, and the beetle larvae will consume the parts that the fly larvae did not, which typically consists of flesh left on the bones and on the moist inside of the face.
 Eventually the larvae will fall to the ground, dig into the dirt, and pupate.
-Overwintering is done by adults.
+Adults practice overwintering.